Installing Windows XP\7\8\10 using WinNTSetup

 5. Select the Boot (System) volume - in my case S:

 7. (optional) Select an XML file - tick the 'Unattend' button.
+Tip: right-click the on the check-box to edit the XML file.

 In my case I selected one of the ZZDanger_xxxxxx_SDI_CHOCO.XML files.
 Note that if the XML file contains a drive partition section, it will be ignored, so the partitions will remain unchanged.